 In 2024, Switzerland has been ranked the most innovative country in the Global Innovation Index.

-In 2024, Switzerland ranked 9th in the Environmental Performance Index, with good scores in air pollution, sanitation, drinking water, waste management, and climate change mitigation.
+In 2024, Switzerland ranked 9th in the Environmental Performance Index.
+It scored well in parameters including air pollution, sanitation and drinking water, waste management, and climate change mitigation.

 In 2024, Zurich Airport handled 31.2 million passengers, making it Switzerland's largest international flight gateway.